CermakM/mnist-from-scratch/README.md

 ## Evaluation
 Evaluation happens after the training, but it is still possible to run evaluation on a pre-trained model, which should have been exported into the `export/` dir after the training along with its checkpoints.

+With the default setting, the model should read over `95% accuracy`.
+That's not exactly state of the art, but it is quite impressive considering the simplicity of the model.

 ```bash
 ./mnist-evaluate